-- 1. Any repair and service operations must be performed within a fully enclosed building.
-Garage doors may be open during hours of operation. - 2.
-No partially dismantled, wrecked, or unregistered vehicle may be stored outdoors for more than 30 days. - 3.
-Temporary storage of vehicles may not be located within the frontage zone and must be located behind a 25 ft Level 2 Natural Screen or a 6ft to 8 ft tall opaque fence. - Outdoor storage or operations of any kind are prohibited in the frontage zone. - The proposed use may not adversely affect the use and quiet enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare or other cause.
+- Any repair and service operations must be performed within a fully enclosed building.
+Garage doors may be open during hours of operation. - No partially dismantled, wrecked, or unregistered vehicle may be stored outdoors for more than 30 days. - Temporary storage of vehicles may not be located within the 3. frontage zone and must be located behind a 25 ft Level 2 Natural Screen or a 6ft to 8 ft tall opaque fence. - 4.
+Outdoor storage or operations of any kind are prohibited in the frontage zone. - 5 The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1 G